kb0dkin/Neurolux-Software-Releases/README.md

 Devices will be assigned a local event keyboard shortcut on connect, this shortcut can also be assigned by the user.
 A global event binding is also able to be assigned.

 ### Arduino Connection
 An Arduino can be used to mark events and start/stop recording over serial communication.
 Connect to Arduinos by selecting the com port corresponding to the Arduino in the 'Serial Ports' drop down menu and selecting connect.
 By sending a 'g' over serial, a global event will be marked.
 Sending an 'r' will toggle starting and stopping recording data.
+Baud rate should be set to 9600.

 ### Plot Navigation
 Shift + left click on plot = X axis zoom